ebd622/ui-vuejs-k8/README.md

-# ui-vuejs-k8: UI-vuej example for Kubernetes
+# ui-vuejs-k8: UI-vuej image for Kubernetes
 The idea of the project is to build the ui-vuejs-k8 image and push it to the Docker Hub.
 Check out [springboot-crud-mysql-vuejs-k8](https://github.com/ebd622/springboot-crud-mysql-vuejs-k8) to see how to deploy the image into a Kubernetes Cluster.